Automated Tests

 If you want to run only a specific category of tests, you can use the --chirouter-category parameter.
 For example:

-To see the exact categories available in each assignment, run the following inside the build/ directory:
+To see the exact categories available in each assignment, run the following inside your build/ directory:

 make test-categories